webmodules/wrap-range/README.md

 range.setEnd(div.firstChild, 8);

 // now we can "wrap" the Range with an element node type,
-// say STRONG in this case:
-var u = wrap(range, 'u');
+// say U to underline in this case: var u = wrap(range, 'u');
 assert.equal(u.nodeName, 'U');
 assert.equal(u.innerHTML, 'ello wo');